Frustratingly Easy Transferability Estimation: Omitted Experiment Details in Section 4

 \subsection{Details about the Layer Selection Experiments in Section 4.3}

 In the layer selection experiments, we transfer the first $K$ layers from the pre-trained model and train the remaining layers from scratch.
 Notice that an average pooling function is applied to aggregate the outputs from different channels in the last layer of ResNet, which reduces the dimension of features.
-Inspired by this, we also apply an average pooling on the output of the $K$-th layer to reduce the feature dimension when we compute the score of TransRate, even if $K$ is not the last layer in layer selection.
-Besides the experiments on ResNet-20 \kai{and ResNet-18}, we also conduct layer selection on ResNet-34 and present the results in Appendix \ref{sec:exp_layer}. \kai{We consider only the last layer of a block in ResNet as a condidate layer}.
+Inspired by this, we also apply an average pooling on the output of the $K$-th layer to reduce the feature dimension when we compute \kai{\ours and other baseline transferability measures,} even if $K$ is not the last layer in layer selection.
+Besides the experiments on ResNet-20 \kai{and ResNet-18}, we also conduct layer selection on ResNet-34 and present the results in Appendix \ref{appsec:b2}. \kai{We consider only the last layer of a block in ResNet as a condidate layer}.
 The details of candidate layers and the feature dimensions are summarized in Table \ref{tab:layer}.